-Article 9 The local government is responsible for taking the necessary measures to implement comprehensive legal support and establish a comprehensive legal support framework in its region while remaining mindful of the appropriate sharing of roles with the national government, in light of the fact that the implementation of comprehensive legal support and establishment of a comprehensive legal support framework contributes to improving the welfare of the inhabitants.
+Article 9 A local government is responsible for taking the necessary measures to implement comprehensive legal support and establish a comprehensive legal support framework in its region while remaining mindful of the appropriate sharing of roles with the national government, in light of the fact that the implementation of comprehensive legal support and the establishment of its framework contribute to improving the welfare of the inhabitants.

-(Responsibilities of the Japan Federation of Bar Associations and Local Bar Associations)
+(Responsibilities of the Japan Federation of Bar Associations and Bar Associations)

-- Article 10 (1) The Japan Federation of Bar Associations and local bar associations are to endeavor to provide the necessary support for the implementation of comprehensive legal support and the establishment of a comprehensive legal support framework in accordance with the basic principles, such as by undertaking to fully prepare the framework for cooperation by their member attorneys and legal professional corporations in light of the purpose of comprehensive legal support and the importance of attorneys' calling and professional duties. - (2) Attorneys and legal professional corporations are to endeavor to provide the necessary cooperation for the implementation of comprehensive legal support and the establishment of a comprehensive legal support framework in accordance with the basic principles, in light of the purpose of comprehensive legal support and their own professional responsibilities. - (3) Legal specialists and associations of legal specialists are to endeavor to provide the necessary cooperation for the implementation of comprehensive legal support and the establishment of a comprehensive legal support framework in accordance with the basic principles, in light of the purpose of comprehensive legal support and their own professional responsibilities.
+- Article 10 (1) The Japan Federation of Bar Associations and bar associations are to endeavor to provide the necessary support for the implementation of comprehensive legal support and the establishment of its framework in accordance with the basic principles, such as upgrading the framework for cooperation by their member attorneys, legal professional corporations, and attorney / registered foreign lawyer joint corporations, in light of the purpose of comprehensive legal support and the importance of attorneys' mission and professional duties. - (2) Attorneys, legal professional corporations and attorney / registered foreign lawyer joint corporations are to endeavor to provide the necessary cooperation for the implementation of comprehensive legal support and the establishment of its framework in accordance with the basic principles, in light of the purpose of comprehensive legal support and the importance of attorneys' calling and professional duties. - (3) Legal experts and organizations of related legal experts are to endeavor to provide the necessary cooperation for the implementation of comprehensive legal support and the establishment of its framework in accordance with the basic principles, in light of the purpose of comprehensive legal support and the importance of attorneys' calling and professional duties.

-(Legislative, Financial, and Other Measures)
+(Legislative and Other Measures)